 uniforms, books and scrapbooks for you to view and look through.

-We are featuring our Dressmaker Shoppe this year, which has been set up to resemble what
+We featured our Dressmaker Shoppe this year, which is set up to resemble what a shop may

-In each room of the museum and the Odill home will find articles of clothing on display from
+In each room of the museum and the Odill home there were articles of clothing on display

-machine you sewed on along with many items that were used to help construct the articles of
+first machine you sewed on along with many items that were used to help construct the

-clothing worn a few years back.
-Look, too, at the millinery, jewelry, shoes, and many other
+articles of clothing worn a few years back.
+There was millinery, jewelry, shoes, and many

 The museum also has a large display featuring the Ojibway Native Americans, who were

 some of the first settlers of the area.
-Read the book attesting to this and see the arrow
+There’s a book attesting to this and we displayed arrow

 heads, clothing, and many other Native American items.